Twitter

 Kristall: Buran's doorway

 The Kristall Module was designed to carry furnaces and other payloads for experiments onboard Mir.
-The module was also equipped by a transfer compartment with a so-called adrogynous docking port, which would allow reusable shuttle Buran to dock with the station.
+The module was also equipped by a transfer compartment with a so-called androgynous docking port, which would allow reusable shuttle Buran to dock with the station.
 Although this mission has never taken place, the US Shuttle used this docking port to visit the station.

-Spektr: From swords to ploughshares
+Spektr: From swords to plough shares

 Originally designed for military experiments, the Spektr remained grounded years after its original launch date due to financial problems in the former Soviet Union.
 The help came from NASA, which paid for the "reorientation" of the module to the scientific research in orbit.